Tejeswar-Ramachandran/Temperature-Controlled-Fan/README.md

 ![image](https://user-images.githubusercontent.com/69978515/129463736-326fb703-acbe-4c9c-b559-a6314fee432e.png)

 Prog ISP:
-Directly uploading your ssembly language code to the 8051 board ight not work.
+Directly uploading your Assembly language code to the 8051 board might not work.
 The development board used here does not support USB Protocol.
-Instead we use the USB ISP Programmer to upload our code
+Instead we use the USB ISP Programmer that comes along with the kit, to upload our code.
-- Debug and Run your assembly languge code, and convert it into a hex file
+- Debug and Run your assembly language code, and generate a hex file.
 - Now, open the Prog ISP Software and upload the hex file there.
-Follow the intructions and set up the software for your board.
+Follow the intructions and initialize the software for your board.
 - Now, you can upload the hex file for your code on to the 8051 board.